spatialthoughts/qgis-tutorials/ro/_sources/docs/3/working_with_terrain.rst.txt

    at the coordinates 27.9881° N, 86.9253° E. Note that QGIS uses the coordinates in (X, Y) format, so you must use the coordinates as (Longitude, Latitude).
-Paste `86.9253,27.9881` these at the bottom of the QGIS window where it says :guilabel:`Coordinate` and press Enter.
+Paste `86.9253,27.9881` these at the bottom of the QGIS window where it says :guilabel:`Coordinate` and press Enter`.
 The viewport will be centered at this coordinate.
 To zoom in, Enter `1:1000000` in the :guilabel:`Scale` field and press Enter.
 You will see the viewport zoom to the area around the Himalayas.